 While the attached district-by-district table provides detailed information about the courts' responses to Fed.
 R. Civ.
-P. 26, Table 1 (next page) provides a numerical summary of these responses.3 Table 1 shows that Rule 26(a)(1), which requires initial disclosure, has been more frequently rejected than have the other subdivisions of Rule 26.
-Altogether, just under half the districts have implemented 26(a)(1), and just over half have not.
-Of the 49 districts that have not implemented the rule, five require initial disclosure through local rules, orders, or the CJRA plan, and fifteen specifically give individual judges authority to require initial disclosure.
-In only twenty-eight courts, then, are all cases routinely exempt from any rules-federal or local-requiring initial disclosure.
+P. 26, Table 1 (next page) provides a numerical summary of those responses.3 Table 1 shows that Rule 26(a)(1), which requires initial disclosure, has been more frequently rejected than have the other sections of Rule 26.
+Altogether, exactly half the districts have implemented 26(a)(1), and half have not.
+Compared to March 1994, this is an increase of two courts.
+The overall change across courts, is, however, slightly greater, as one or two courts decided this past year to reverse earlier decisions to implement the rule and several who hadn't implemented the rule decided to do so.

+Of the forty-seven districts that have not implemented the rule, three require initial disclosure through local rules, orders, or the CJRA plan, one requires disclosure in a specified set of case types, and seventeen-two more than were reported last year-specifically give individual judges authority to require initial disclosure.
+In only twenty-six courts, then, are all cases routinely exempt from any rules-federal or local-requiring initial disclosure.
 The table also shows that six courts have implemented Rule 26(a)(1) with a significant revision.
 Typically the revision excludes either the requirement to disclose adverse material or the requirement to submit a computation of damages.

-Although Rule 26 does not include provisions for opting out of expert disclosure (a)(2) and pretrial disclosure (a)(3), Table 1 shows that about a quarter of the districts have interpreted the federal rule that way.
-Still, the great majority require expert and pretrial disclosure-74 and 72 courts, respectively.
-Of these, seven have made a significant revision in their implementation of 26(a)(2); the most common revision is to exempt parties from submitting the experts' signed report.
+Although Rule 26 does not include provisions for opting out of expert disclosure, 26(a)(2), and pretrial disclosure, 26(a)(3), Table 1 shows that about a fifth of the districts have interpreted the federal rule that way.
+Still, the great majority require expert and pretrial disclosure-78 and 76 courts, respectively, an increase of four courts in both categories since March 1994.
+Of the courts adopting expert disclosure, seven have made a significant revision in their implementation of the rule; the most common revision is to exempt parties from submitting the experts' signed report.